palkrashish/movie-search/README.md

 - Handling API requests and responses appropriately (e.g., loading, state, error handling).

 5. Design and UI:
--Create a clean and user-friendly interface for both search results and movie details.
+- Create a clean and user-friendly interface for both search results and movie details.